 What is S.B.
 49 and What is its Impact on North Carolina Schools?

 S.B.
-49 censors LGBTQ+ students themselves and LGBTQ-related school curriculum in a number of ways, including the following:
+49 censors LGBTQ+ students themselves and LGBTQ-related school curriculum in several ways, including the following:

 - Prohibiting the discussion of gender identity, sexual activity, or sexuality in Kindergarten-4th grade